I-Dont-Remember/site/content/about.md

 - Indie hacking/bootstrappers
 - Popcorn cartel

+## My reading recommendations

+I occasionally will update my favorite articles on my [Pocket](https://getpocket.com/@quinningatlife) profile.
+You can find some of the pieces I've found most impactful there.

 ---

 Inspiration for writing an in-depth `About` -> [_The Importance of Having an About Page | Kevin Quirk_](https://kevq.uk/the-importance-of-an-about-page/)